bennettandrewm/telecom_churn/README.md

 </p>

 ## Project Overview (#business_case)
-To aid Syriatel in their quest to limit churn, we analyzed data from 3333 users to determined root causes for customers leaving their service.
-Appoximately 15% of these users were quitting, accounting for $31.5k in missed revenue.
-Extracting publically available data in [Kaggle](https://www.kaggle.com/datasets/becksddf/churn-in-telecoms-dataset/), transforming and cleaning, the data, our model reviewed three different machine learning algorithns, with a Decision Tree algorithm providing the best results.
-We identified the following root causes.
+To aid Syriatel in their quest to limit churn, we analyzed data from 3333 users to determined root causes for why their customers are leaving.
+The churn rate is about 15%.
+Determining root cause will infrom Syriatel of potential weak spots in their service and shore up revenue.
+To perform this analysis, a publically available dataset in [Kaggle](https://www.kaggle.com/datasets/becksddf/churn-in-telecoms-dataset/) was utilized.
+Extracting, transforming and cleaning, the data, our model reviewed three different machine learning methods, with a Decision Tree algorithm providing the best results.

+The following were the root causes which identifies more than 85% of total churn.
 * Cost - once a bill is greater than $74, 75% of customers leave
 * Customer Service - roughly 50% of users with more than 3 service call quit
 * Internation Service - almost 50% of International Service users discontinue their service.